 The Comforter

 Christ said that they should wait and receive power at Pentecost.
-Was that power the comforter?
+Was that power the Comforter?
 I think not.
 Actually, to be precise they were to receive another comforter.
+Comfort tends to give you peace of mind.
+I propose that the another comforter

-at that time in the future, and not just the Father represented in the Holy Spirit as it was at the time.
+at that time in the future, and not just the Father represented in the Holy Spirit as it was at that time.
 In verses 13-14 they were given the right to approach the Father.
-The only way that I know that would be possible is if they had the earnest of the Holy spirit in them to identify them as His.
+The only way that I know that would be possible is if the Father did it (John 6:44) and that would not be done bodily (Matthew 16:17) but through the earnest of the Holy Spirit in them to identify them as His (John 10:27).
 II Corinthians 1:21-22 [KJV] says, Now he which stablisheth us with you in Christ, and hath anointed us, is God; [22] Who hath also sealed us, and given the earnest of the Spirit in our hearts

 .
 It would be the Father who sealed them upon Christ's request.
-Now back to John 14, in verse 26 Christ elaborates further; The comforter would be the Holy Spirit sent by the Father but would now include Him (Christ).
-At the incident with Thomas Christ fit the description that He gave them of what Spirit is.
+Now back to John 14, in verse 26 Christ elaborates further.
+The Comforter would be the Holy Spirit sent by the Father on Christ's authority but would now include Him (Christ their present comforter as memories including everything that he had told them).
+At the incident with Thomas Christ fit the description that He gave them of what spirit is and what a comforter is.
 The power was something else which we examine later as the Promise of the Father.

-.
-The comforter's job was (i) to convince people of what is sinful - the bad, (ii) what is good character/righteousness - the good, and (iii) that there is a judgement rewarding good or bad accordingly.
-The world did not believe Christ about His Law and so the comforter would do the convincing (sin is the transgression of the Law [I John 3:4]).
+i.e. to prove a person, argument, or claim to be absolutely false, invalid, or incorrect using clear evidence or strong logic.
+This means that it is to show the world that its understanding of these matters is false.
+The comforter's job was (i) to correct people's understanding of what is sinful - the bad, (ii) what is good character/righteousness - the good, and (iii) what judgement i.e. his official pronouncement (rewarding good or bad) truly is.
+The world did not believe Christ about His Law and so the Comforter would do the convincing (sin is the transgression of the Law [I John 3:4]).
 It will have to convince the world of what is the right way to live because He will not be there to do it.
-It will have to convince the world that there will be a judgement (rewards for good or evil) because even the prince of this world has had to face judgement.
-The Holy spirit will guide them into truth (thy word is truth [John 17:17]) because they would need knowledge and understanding which the Holy Spirit would help them recall.
-The comforter would do all of these things so the comforter was critical to Pentecost.
-But the comforter did more and was required before Pentecost.
-At Pentecost the comforter was given additional authority which we will discuss in a while.
+It will have to convince the world that there will be a judgement (rewards for good or evil) and what that judgement is because even the prince of this world has had to face judgement.
+The Holy spirit will guide them into truth (thy word is truth [John 17:17]) because they would need knowledge and understanding which the Holy Spirit would help them recall as memories of Christ.
+The Comforter would do all of these things so the Comforter was critical to Pentecost.
+Take note that this is exactly what Peter did at Pentecost.
+But the Comforter as Christ bodily, did more, and was required before Pentecost.
+At Pentecost the Comforter was given additional power which we will discuss in a while.

 Baptism of the Holy Ghost AND baptism of fire